Privacy Policy

 We inform our customers of important changes and innovations to our platform by e-mail.
 This information serves the sole purpose of being able to guarantee the contractually owed service.
 The legal basis for sending these emails is Art.
 6 para.
 1 lit. f GDPR.
 The information is necessary for the performance of the contract.

 In the context of the provision of services, it is also necessary for us to handle personal data as a processor within the meaning of Article 4 No. 8 of the GDPR, for which the client acts as a controller within the meaning of Article 4 No. 7 of the GDPR.
-An agreement on commissioned processing pursuant to Art.
-28 GDPR specifies the rights and obligations of the parties under data protection law in connection with the contractor's handling of client data for the provision of services.
-We make this agreement available to our clients in the course of registration in our General Terms and Conditions.
-These can be accessed at any time on our website.
+Such processing activities contain the creation and management of platform access and registration for our clients’ users as well as sending invitations to the client’s business partners to participate in the platform.
+We conclude a Data Processing Agreement with our clients pursuant to Art.
+28 GDPR.

 IV.
 Data Processing on Our Social Media Pages